algosoftbd/Python-Intern-Task-ERP-Analysis/README.md

 **Dataset**
 -----------

-You are provided with an **EDF file** named John\_Brain\_Data.edf, which contains EEG recordings with event markers for two stimulus types:
+You are provided with an **EDF file** named `John_Brain_Data.edf`, which contains EEG recordings with event markers for two stimulus types:

 *   **Common Stimuli**